The Jerk: Deleted scenes

 A scene in which Bill Murray was to have made a cameo was cut from the final film.

-An alternate, comic introduction of Marie (Peters)—near the train ride Navin was running at the carnival was shot.
+An alternate, comic introduction of Marie (Peters), near the train ride Navin was running at the carnival, was shot.
 When her nephew takes off on the train, Navin rescues him, and in returning the boy to Marie, has the bill of his engineer's cap pulled down over his eyes so he cannot see the toy village he (Navin) destroys like a lunatic.
 This scene might have been edited due to a reference to Godzilla.

 Another scene that was cut featured Gailard Sartain as a Texas oil millionaire who tearfully begs Navin for money to replace the cracked, dried-out leather seats on his private jet.
-Navin grants his request and he gratefully states, "Now I can fly my friends to the Super Bowl like a MAN, and not some damned BUM!"
+Navin grants his request and he gratefully states: "Now I can fly my friends to the Super Bowl like a MAN, and not some damned BUM!"

-The television version features a scene in which a forlorn Navin, trying to forget Marie, spends 6 hours on the Round Up carnival ride.
+The television version features a scene in which a forlorn Navin, trying to forget Marie, spends six hours on the Round Up carnival ride.
 The boss orders the ride stopped, and Navin is removed by two carnival workers, who sit him down on the ride's stairs.
 "What are you looking at?", he asks them.
 "Haven't you seen a man so broken he needed to spin?".

 Reception

 Box office

-The film is considered to have been a box office smash for the time, earning over $73 million domestically, (making the movie the eighth highest-grossing of 1979) and $100 million worldwide, having been produced on a relatively low budget of $4 million.
+The film was a hit, earning over $73 million domestically, (making the movie the eighth highest-grossing of 1979) and $100 million worldwide, having been produced on a relatively low budget of $4 million.